iwilliams83/api-mini-project-dumbo-web-060418/README.md

 # API Mini Project Guidelines

+Today, we'll be building out a small Rails API with a parner!
+Remember to use pairing best practices as you go through the assignment.

 ## Before you start coding...

 1. Map out your domain model and associations.
-Choose a many-to-many relationship - two models with one join model.
+Choose a belongs_to/has_many or a many-to-many relationship with two models with one join model.

+## Getting Started
-2. Create your new Rails API application without the default test framework.
+1. Create your new Rails API application without the default test framework. `rails new my-pokemon-api --api -T`
-3. Add the gems you'll need (ActiveModelSerializer, Rack Cors, and Rspec).
+2. Add the gems you'll need (ActiveModelSerializer, Rack Cors).
-4. Generate your spec directory for rspec.

-## TDD in Action
-1. For this project, write your specs first, then get them passing.
-Start with your model tests.
-Try [ping pong pairing](http://c2.com/cgi/wiki?PairProgrammingPingPongPattern) - to mix up the driver and navigator.
-2. Once your model tests are done, implement your request specs and get those passing.
+3.

+## Project Requirements

-3. Your goal is to implement CRUD actions for each of your main resources, i.e. cats and hobbies.
+1. Build out full CRUD actions for one of your resources.

-## Other Stuff

-+ Your routes should be namespaced to allow for API versioning, i.e. `/api/v1/cool-stuff`
-+ TDD can be hard to learn, but it's worth it.
-Stick with this approach for this project - go slow, lean on Google, books, the lecture videos, the instructors, and each other for support.
+2. Requests should be namespaced under `v1`.
+For example, `/api/v1/pokemon` should render JSON data off all the Pokemon.
+3. Use serializers to only send back reasonable data.
+For example, `created_at` and `updated_at` should probably not be included.